 It does nothing to the core elements of the law.
 It does, however, provide a glance in the direction that Trump intends to take in forming a replacement plan.
-President Trump ordered the Secretary of Health and Human Services, Tom Price, Secretary of Treasury, Steve Mnuchin, and administrator of the Centers for Medicare and Medicaid Services, Seema Verma to work within the law as it stands to reduce regulatory and financial burdens to any person, state, or other entity affected by the provisions of the law.
+President Trump ordered the Secretary of Health and Human Services, (this was Tom Price, but now Eric Hargman is acting director); Secretary of Treasury, Steve Mnuchin; and administrator of the Centers for Medicare and Medicaid Services, Seema Verma to work within the law as it stands to reduce regulatory and financial burdens to any person, state, or other entity affected by the provisions of the law.

 The departments and their leads have a lot of authority to interpret elements of the law, to set industry standards and penalties, as well as to define industry relevant terms (like medical and insurance terminology standards for insurers).
 They also have nearly complete authority to create the paperwork and the various processes.
 All of the authorities afforded by Affordable Care Act provisions have specific guidelines and limitations for administration to follow too, though.

 The Executive Order and Potential for Reduced Oversight on Insurers